How to Write Idempotent SQL Scripts for Safe Deploys

 DROP TABLE IF EXISTS orders;

-• Deterministic Naming: Explicitly name constraints and indexes (CONSTRAINT idx_orders_status).
-Auto-generated names vary across environments and break idempotent verification.
+- Deterministic naming.
+Name constraints and indexes explicitly; auto-generated names vary across environments and defeat existence checks.

 DO $$